bronson/backgrounded/README.md

 * stdin is from /dev/null
 * both stdout and stderr go into the logfile
 * (TODO needs testing) HUP and INT are ignored.
-* It's the process group leader, so any forked processes are part of that group.
+* It's the process group leader, so any forked processes are part of your group.

 ## Testing